Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Introduction

 \section{Introduction}

-Over the last decade, neural network (NN)-based techniques have exhibited outstanding efficacy in a variety of decision-making tasks, surpassing human-level performance in some of the most challenging control problems.
-They even lead the leaderboard in almost all benchmark problems in control and robotics~\cite{goodfellow2016deep, taigman2014deepface, silver2016mastering, dahlin2022practical}.
-However, their deployment in safety-critical applications, such as autonomous driving and flight control, raises concerns~\cite{naik2020robustness, nuzzo2019electronic} due to the black-box nature of NNs and the risk of unexpected behaviors.
+\IEEEPARstart{O}{ver} the last decade, neural network (NN)-based techniques have exhibited outstanding efficacy in a variety of decision-making tasks and some of the most challenging control problems, possibly surpassing human-level performance~\cite{mnih2013playing, ge2013stable, lecun2015deep, wang2016does, taigman2014deepface, silver2016mastering}.
+However, their deployment in safety-critical applications, such as autonomous driving and flight control raises concerns due to the black-box nature of NNs and the risk of unexpected behaviors~\cite{huang2017adversarial, naik2020robustness, xu2021fast, wang2021beta}.

-To overcome the limitations of NN-based controllers, researchers have proposed distillation~\cite{hinton2015distilling}, which transfers the learned knowledge and behaviors of NN controllers to alternative models, such as decision trees, which are easier to interpret.
-In fact, the efficacy of NN controllers versus other models is not necessarily due to their richer representative capacity, but rather to the many regularization techniques available to facilitate training~\cite{ba2014deep, bastani2018verifiable}.
-By compressing NN controllers into simpler and more compact models, distillation can also facilitate formal verification.
-However, the distilled models typically fall short of the real-time performance of their full counterparts.
-In fact, the identification of effective metrics to characterize the approximation quality of a distilled model versus the original NN is itself an open problem.
+Researchers have proposed distillation methods~\cite{hinton2015distilling, dahlin2022practical} as a way to overcome the limitations of NN-based controllers.
+Distillation transfers the learned knowledge and behaviors of NN controllers to more interpretable surrogate models, such as decision trees.
+WIn principle, lossless transfers are possible, as the obtained efficacy of NN controllers versus other models is not necessarily due to their richer representative capacity, but rather to the many regularization techniques available to facilitate training~\cite{ba2014deep, bastani2018verifiable}.
+In practice, however, the distilled models typically fall short of the real-time performance of their full counterparts, and the identification of effective metrics to characterize the approximation quality of a distilled model versus the original NN is itself an open problem.
+Still, allowing for some loss in fidelity, by compressing NN controllers into simpler and more compact models, distillation can facilitate formal verification.